-Alabama Senate Poll: Jones opens up lead over Moore
+Alabama Senate poll: Jones opens up lead over Moore

 Washington (CNN)Democrat Doug Jones has opened up an eight-point lead in the US Senate race in Alabama amid multiple sexual abuse allegations against Republican Roy Moore, according to a new Fox News poll released Thursday.

-Jones leads Moore by a 50-42% margin among likely voters in the special election to fill the seat left vacant by Jeff Sessions when he became US attorney general, now less than a month away.
+Jones leads Moore by 50 to 42% among likely voters in the special election to fill the seat left vacant by Jeff Sessions when he became US attorney general, now less than a month away.

-Most Republican voters, 78%, still say they plan to cast their ballots for Roy Moore, but a substantial minority -- 13% -- say they are voting for Democrat Doug Jones.
+Most Republican voters, 78%, still say they plan to cast their ballots for Moore, but a substantial minority -- 13% -- say they are voting for Jones.
 A broad 91% of Democrats say they're voting for Jones versus only 3% voting for Moore.

-Similarly, Moore wins only 81% of Trump voters versus 91% of Clinton voters who say they are voting for Doug Jones.
+Similarly, Moore wins only 81% of Trump voters versus 91% of Clinton voters who say they are voting for Jones.

+Women have made the difference: Jones has opened up a wide 58% to 41% lead among female likely voters.
+Meanwhile, 54% of women who are registered to vote had an unfavorable view of Moore, up from 39% in October.
+(Strongly unfavorable views among women also climbed 15 points over the last month.)

-Alabama likely voters are virtually evenly split on whether allegations of sexual abuse against Moore are true: 38% say they are versus 37% who say they aren't.
+Alabama likely voters are virtually evenly split on whether allegations of sexual abuse against Moore are true: 38% say they are, versus 37% who say they aren't.
 One in five say they don't know.
 A broad six in 10 Republicans, 62%, say they do not believe the allegations against Moore.

 Notably, 7% of Moore backers say they believe the allegations and 19% say it's either too soon or they don't know.
 Three in four Moore voters (74%) dismiss the allegations.